JosiahBessler/Genesis-Field-Theory/README.md

 Unstable wave modes fade.
 Stable modes survive to become matter, fields, and cosmic structure.

-In this framework, dark matter is interpreted as one of the stable attractor modes.
+In this framework, dark matter is interpreted as one of the stable modes.